 Using Econometric Analysis in Indirect Purchaser Class Action Cases

-Defendants are defendants, but plaintiffs can wear many hats — class plaintiff, direct action plaintiff, indirect plaintiff, opt-out plaintiff — each presenting their own version of their litigation story.
-In our practice, the Infotech Consulting team has seen a growing number of indirect class action cases, despite the complicated legal precedent facing indirect actions.
+Defendants are defendants, but plaintiffs can wear many hats — direct class plaintiff, indirect class plaintiff, opt-out, end-payor plaintiffs — each presenting their own version of their litigation story.
+In our practice, the Infotech Consulting team has seen a growing number of indirect class action cases, despite the complicated legal precedent they face.

 Indirect Action: A Brief History

 Section 4 of the Clayton Act authorizes damages suits in federal court by “any person who shall be injured in his business or property by reason of anything forbidden in the antitrust laws.”
 (15 U.S.C. sec.
 7; 15(a)).
 However, in the seminal Illinois Brick case, the US Supreme Court essentially limited recovery to those plaintiffs who purchased directly from the defendants.
 (Illinois Brick Co. v.
 Illinois, 431 US 720 (1977)).

 Embedded in matters related to judicial economy and concerns regarding duplicative recovery, the Court held that indirect purchasers are barred from pursuing damages under federal antitrust law.
 This landmark decision shut the door on potentially injured purchasers while allowing direct purchasers to recover the full amount of overcharges even if they passed some or all of those overcharges on to their customers.
 So how do these plaintiffs recover damages in federal court?

 Thanks to Illinois Brick repealer statutes, many states have secured standing for indirect purchasers.
 These states, numbering around 30 including the District of Columbia, have enacted legislation that permits indirect purchasers to initiate antitrust actions in state or federal court under state antitrust laws.